gerixx/jcodeddi/README.md

 ## Anonymous Client

 A client bean that is instantiated by the application and not by the injector, can also use class `Dependency` to declare dependencies to service beans.
-For this an additional constructor declares the injection context.
-But, the client object is then unknown for the Injector, for example:
+For this an additional `Dependency` constructor defines the injection context.
+But, that means also the client object is 'unknown' for the Injector.

+Example:

 ```Java
 public class MyAnonymousApp implements Dependent {